Personalized medicine: Practice

 The ability to provide precision medicine to patients in routine clinical settings depends on the availability of molecular profiling tests, e.g. individual germline DNA sequencing.
 While precision medicine currently individualizes treatment mainly on the basis of genomic tests (e.g. Oncotype DX), several promising technology modalities are being developed, from techniques combining spectrometry and computational power to real-time imaging of drug effects in the body.
 Many different aspects of precision medicine are tested in research settings (e.g., proteome, microbiome), but in routine practice not all available inputs are used.
 The ability to practice precision medicine is also dependent on the knowledge bases available to assist clinicians in taking action based on test results.
 Early studies applying omics-based precision medicine to cohorts of individuals with undiagnosed disease has yielded a diagnosis rate ~35% with ~1 in 5 of newly diagnosed receiving recommendations regarding changes in therapy.
+It has been suggested that until pharmacogenetics becomes further developed and able to predict individual treatment responses, the N-of-1 trials are the best method of identifying patients responding to treatments.

 On the treatment side, PM can involve the use of customized medical products such drug cocktails produced by pharmacy compounding or customized devices.
 It can also prevent harmful drug interactions, increase overall efficiency when prescribing medications, and reduce costs associated with healthcare.

 The question of who benefits from publicly funded genomics is an important public health consideration, and attention is needed to ensure that implementation of genomic medicine does not further entrench social‐equity concerns.

 Artificial intelligence in precision medicine

-Artificial intelligence is a providing paradigm shift toward precision medicine.
+Artificial intelligence is providing a paradigm shift toward precision medicine.
 Machine learning algorithms are used for genomic sequence and to analyze and draw inferences from the vast amounts of data patients and healthcare institutions recorded in every moment.
 AI techniques are used in precision cardiovascular medicine to understand genotypes and phenotypes in existing diseases, improve the quality of patient care, enable cost-effectiveness, and reduce readmission and mortality rates.

 A 2021 paper reported that machine learning was able to predict the outcomes of Phase III clinical trials (for treatment of prostate cancer) with 76% accuracy.
 This suggests that clinical trial data could provide a practical source for machine learning-based tools for precision medicine.

 Precision medicine may be susceptible to subtle forms of algorithmic bias.
 For example, the presence of multiple entry fields with values entered by multiple observers can create distortions in the ways data is understood and interpreted.
 A 2020 paper showed that training machine learning models in a population-specific fashion (i.e. training models specifically for Black cancer patients) can yield significantly superior performance than population-agnostic models.